 The median price of a single-family home in the city was $711,500 in January, a decrease of 6 percent year-over-year.
 Despite a 107 percent increase in homes for sale compared to a year ago, Seattle continues to have the tightest inventory in King County with less than two months of supply.
 A booming economy that shows no signs of slowing continues to draw more people to the city.
 The area will have to significantly add more inventory to meet that growing demand.

 The median price of a single-family home in January inched up 1 percent from last year to $455,000.
 That price is down from the median of $470,000 recorded in December.
 Snohomish County also saw a surge in inventory with the number of homes on the market double of what it was last year at this time.

 This post originally appeared on the WindermereEastside.com Blog.

 The following analysis of the Western Washington real estate market is provided by Windermere Real Estate Chief Economist Matthew Gardner.
 We hope that this information may assist you with making better-informed real estate decisions.
-For further information about the housing market in your area, please don’t hesitate to contact me.
+For further information about the housing market in your area, please don’t hesitate to contact your Windermere Agent.

 HOME SALES ACTIVITY

-- When compared to the same period a year ago, price growth was strongest in Grays Harbor County at 27.5%.
-Ten additional counties experienced double-digit price growth.
+- When compared to the same period a year ago, price growth was strongest in Skagit County, where home prices were up 13.7%.
+Three other counties experienced double-digit price increases.